flavioguzman/drug-guides/Fluoxetine.md

 	* Consider alternate-day dosing.
 ### Renal impairment

-* GFR GFR 20 mL–50 mL/min: Dose as normal renal function.
+* GFR  20 mL–50 mL/min: Dose as normal renal function.
 * GFR <20 mL/min:
 	* Use a low dose, or
 	* Use alternate day dosing, and increase according to response